 The range of wavelengths for electromagnetic waves--from the very long to the very short--is called the Electromagnetic Spectrum:

-- Ultraviolet rays are what give you sunburn and are used in "black lights" that make object glow.
+Ultraviolet rays are what give you sunburn and are used in "black lights" that make objects glow.

 Characteristics of electromagnetic waves